Back to Blog

 Alerting Rules That Reduce Noise

 Bad alerting is worse than no alerting.
 I've seen teams disable their webhook alerts because they fire 40 times a day on transient blips.
 Then a real outage happens, and nobody notices for 2 hours because the alerts were already muted.
-The problem is not the alerting system.
-It is the rules.
+The alerting system worked fine.
+The rules were the problem.

 Write alerts that are specific, windowed, and actionable.
 "Error rate high" is none of those things.
 "Endpoint ep_abc123 success rate dropped below 90% over the last 15 minutes (currently 72%, 34 failures out of 120 attempts)."
 That tells you what is wrong, where, and how bad it is.